CareyShupe/My_Powershell_Profile/README.md

-# My_Powershell_Profile
+# My PowerShell profile

+Version 1.0

-Here is my profile.
-I have listen, and watch YouTube videos from several arthurs about the various ways to add, and optimize working with PowerShell.
+This repository contains my PowerShell profile.
+I listened to and watched several YouTube videos and read articles by various authors about ways to add and optimize PowerShell functionality.